tvaskisalo/DND-Custom-Stores/workhours.md

 16.9.2022 | 2 | Added tailwind to the frontend, added user authentication to the backend and started modelling more complex data structure
 16.9.2022 | 1.5 | Changed user authentication to avoid unneccessary database queries, added getters and setters for games, stores and items with user authentication
 17.9.2022 | 1.5 | Added user authentication to the frontend, added mutations for stores, games and items.
 Started UI.
+17.9.2022 | 1.5 | Added navigationbar to the frontend, added UI for listing all games.
+Made some refactoring and bug fixing.